lee2sman/dotfiles/README.md

 ### i3

-i3 is a nice window manager but hard to configure for use on Dvorak.
+i3 is a nice window manager but there's a trick to configuring it for use on Dvorak.
 I compiled a short [walkthrough to setup i3 with Dvorak](https://gist.github.com/lee2sman/716c73e1fb7d5979d98fb6ad325a3ab2).
 My config file is in i3 directory.
 Adds keyboard volume controls, muting, tap to click, Dvorak.

 ### /etc/X11/xorg.conf.d/dvorak.conf
 My Dvorak input settings and remapping of caps-lock to escape are here.